Room to Read is Born: 1998 – 2000

 Scalable and Successful: 2006 & beyond

 Room to Read experienced a year of expansion in 2006–both in awareness of the organization and geography of its work.
 John’s memoir, Leaving Microsoft to Change the World was published by Random House and was an important vehicle for sharing the Room to Read story.
 The book received extensive media coverage and is now available in 18 languages through the world.
-Also in 2006, Room to Read finished a five-year strategic plan and expanded to a new continent–Africa–initially in South Africa in 2006, followed by Zambia a year later.
+Also in 2006, Room to Read expanded to a new continent–Africa–initially in South Africa, followed by Zambia a year later.

 Following major media exposure with John's appearance on The Oprah Winfrey Show in 2007, Room to Read took another bold step at the Clinton Global Initiative by announcing a commitment to double the programmatic reach by building 10,000 bilingual libraries by the year 2010.
 Part of that commitment included launching the Room to Dream campaign to help us reach that ambitious goal.

-In 2008, Room to Read began laying plans for expanding into Bangladesh and successfully started operations there in 2009.
+In 2009, Room to Read expanded into Bangladesh and successfully started operations there.
 Looking ahead to the next decade, in 2009 Room to Read conducted a thorough and participatory strategic planning process to articulate our goals for the next decade and beyond.
-This plan, Envisioning Our Future: A Roadmap for Learning, was released in 2010 and it presents our future organizational vision and sharpens our focus to two objectives: Literacy and Gender Equality in Education.
+This plan, Envisioning Our Future: A Roadmap for Learning, was released in 2010 and it sharpened our focus to two objectives: Literacy and Gender Equality in Education.

 As part of our focus on Literacy, Room to Read began piloting a Reading & Writing Instruction program in 2008, designed to fill gaps in early grade literacy curriculum that exist in many of the countries where we work.
 Through teacher training, material development and the support of literacy facilitators in classrooms, we have seen great improvement in children's reading levels, and rolled out the program to all of our countries of operation.